ofiwg/libfabric/man/fi_domain.3.md

 registrations created within the domain unless specified in the endpoint or memory registration attributes.
 This field is ignored unless the fabric is opened with API version 1.5 or greater.

+If the size is set to the value FI_AV_AUTH_KEY, all endpoints and memory regions will be configured to use authorization keys associated with the AV.
+Providers which support authorization keys and connectionless endpoint must support this option.

 ## Max Error Data Size (max_err_data)
 : The maximum amount of error data, in bytes, that may be returned as part of